-Increasingly, states are adopting statewide climate goals regarding energy, carbon, and resilience to transition their energy portfolios to renewable and sustainable alternatives.
+Increasingly, states are adopting statewide climate goals regarding energy, carbon, and resilience to prepare for the effects of climate change and transition their energy portfolios to more sustainable alternatives.
 As buildings continue to be one of the largest users of energy in the United States - accounting for approximately 41 percent of all energy consumption, 72 percent of electricity usage, and over 33 percent of greenhouse gas emissions - energy codes become a powerful tool for states to lower their energy use and carbon consumption.
 States with climate goals will not be able to attain them without addressing their building stock; building codes provide the best pathway to do this.